mddunn/ccloud-migration-scripts/README.md

 Typically, the scripts will be run in the following order as part of the migration:

+  1. mirroring-validation.sh
-  1. consumer-offset-validation.sh
+  2. consumer-offset-validation.sh
-  2. consumer-offset-filter.sh
+  3. consumer-offset-filter.sh
-  3. promote-mirror-topic.sh
+  4. promote-mirror-topic.sh

 ### consumer-offset-validation.sh